mrlynn/speakerbingo/AUTHENTICATION_SETUP.md

 # Authentication Setup Guide

-This guide will help you set up the flexible authentication system for Sunrise Semester Speaker Bingo.
+This guide will help you set up the flexible authentication system for Sunrise Speaker Bingo.

 ## Overview